justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 - Finding common columns among the dataframes
 - Exploring the summary stats for all of the numeric columns within the dataframes
 - Exploring summary information of the categorical variables in the datasets
-- Getting the unique values for the categorical columns in the dataframe
+- Getting the unique values for the categorical columns in the data frame

 [Link to Jupyter Notebook of EDA Individual Contributions]()